 Science 405 is a laboratory-based course with emphases on mastery of pedagogical theories, practices and research skills advocated in the National Science Teachers Association for Science Teacher Preparation (2003, 2012) for elementary school science instruction.
+(Required laboratories included)

 Prerequisites: SCNC 305 and Admission to Teacher Education.